cwendorf/EASI/docs/functions/README.md

 - [`testRegression`](./testRegression.md)
 - [`plotRegression`](./plotRegression.md)

-`RegressionOmnibus` - functions that provide an analysis of variance
+`RegressionOmnibus` - functions that provide an analysis of variance for a regression model

 - [`describeRegressionOmnibus`](./describeRegressionOmnibus.md)
 - [`testRegressionOmnibus`](./testRegressionOmnibus.md)

-`RegressionEffect` - functions that obtain R squared as an effect size
+`RegressionEffect` - functions that obtain R squared as an effect size for a regression model

 - [`describeRegressionEffect`](./describeRegressionEffect.md)
 - [`estimateRegressionEffect`](./estimateRegressionEffect.md)